datarefugephilly/workflow/harvesting-toolkit/README.md

   - If ever a day or more passed since you originally claimed the item, update the date to today's date.
   - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, someone else can claim it in your place and start working on it
     - This will avoid datasets being stuck in the middle of the workflow and not being finalized.
-- You'r done!
+- You're done!
 Stand up, do a happy dance, and move on to the next url!